Lanreath/Inventory-Management-System/Developer Guide.md

 ### Logic

-The `Logic` class serves as the interface between the UI and the underlying data acess objects, filters, and data synchronization classes.
-It is responsible for interacting with `CustomerDAO`, `ProductDAO`, `PartDAO`, `TransferDAO` to handle CRUD operations for each data model mentioned above.
+The `Logic` class serves as the interface between the UI and the underlying data access objects, filters, and data synchronization classes.
+It is responsible for interacting with the management classes to handle CRUD operations for each data model mentioned above.
 This class also provides the necessary data and table view modifications for display.

 #### Data Synchronization